KMengBrown/Principal-Manifold-Estimation/README.md

 # Principal-Manifold-Estimation

 * Description: This repository is devoted to the principal manifold estimation (PME) algorithm.
 The PME algorithm comes from the paper "Principal Manifold Estimation via Model Complexity Selection" by Kun Meng and Ani Eloyan (hereafter ME).
-This paper is available at https://arxiv.org/pdf/1711.06746.pdf.
+This paper is available at https://arxiv.org/pdf/1711.06746.pdf (this paper is accepted to the \textit{Journal of the Royal Statistical Society: Series B (Statistical Methodology)}).

 * Depends R (>= 3.0)